How successful is your customer magazine?

 In order to determine success, you have to be able to compare the results with something.
 Before publication, you should therefore determine what goals you aim to achieve – in other words, the KPIs (Key Performance Indicators).

 Do you have the e-mail addresses of your readership base?
 This is of course essential for effective online distribution.
 Take a look at these tips for even more advice on smart distribution.

 Build, measure, learn

-Many organizations have already digitized their customer magazines – take a look at the case study of PwC for example.
+Many organizations have already digitized their customer magazines.
 The data collected from these publications provides valuable insights.
 Research shows that a customer magazine reader spends on average between 4 and 5 minutes reading a magazine.
 Of course, you wish to ensure that this valuable time is put to good advantage.
 You should therefore make sure that you subject your first digital publication to extensive analysis and use the insights to improve the next edition.